odoo/owl/doc/v3/owl/reference/scope.md

 plugin is destroyed.
 Every scope exposes an `AbortSignal` via `scope.abortSignal` that is tied to the scope's lifetime.

-### The scope argument in `onWillStart` and `onWillUpdateProps`
+### The scope argument in `onWillStart`

-`onWillStart` and `onWillUpdateProps` receive the current scope as their last argument.
+`onWillStart` receives the current scope as its argument.
 In most cases you only want the scope's `abortSignal`, and you can destructure it directly off the scope — forwarding it to any async API that accepts an `AbortSignal`, most notably `fetch`:

 ```js
 class UserProfile extends Component {